Well, we've been watching, we've been witnessing in shock, frankly, in horror.

 I understand that, but you're doing what you're doing.

-Joining us now, Jonathan Haranoff holds an MS degree from Columbia and their school of journalism and completed graduate studies in journalism and diplomacy in international relations at Harvard University.
+Joining us now, Jonathan Heronoff holds an MS degree from Columbia and their School of Journalism and completed graduate studies in journalism and diplomacy and international relations at Harvard University.

 They've had their own problems.

-Uh formerly, by the way, with that ABC hit show The View, apparently.
+Daniela Greenbaum-Davis, a Jewish-American writer and content creator, Emmy award-winning producer, formerly, by the way, with that ABC hit show, The View, apparently.

 Not only is it shocking, it's almost unthinkable.